 What is Anycast DNS?
 A Plain-Language Guide

-Anycast DNS explained from the ground up — what it is, why it matters, how BGP routing makes one IP reachable from many places, and why every modern DNS provider runs it.
+Anycast DNS explained from the ground up — what it is, why it matters, and how BGP routing makes one IP reachable from many places.

 What you'll learn